mattbachmann/angular-course/src/docs/ng-signals.md

-Used for On-Push Change Detection.
+Optimization for NG Change Detection.
+Angular does not have to scan the whole dom tree for changes to signals.